alfred100p/alfred100p.github.io/_portfolio/brl.md

 ---
-title: "Bayesian Reinforcement Learning for Optimal Control @ University of Texas at San Antonio"
+title: "Bayesian Reinforcement Learning for Optimal Control @University of Texas at San Antonio"
 excerpt: "Modelling uncertainity in a pandemic situation to improve the administrative policy making.<br/>"
 collection: portfolio
 ---